The little pill that could: one medicine taking on two neglected diseases

-In 2000, GSK began donating albendazole tablets to the global effort to defeat LF.
+In 1999, GSK began donating albendazole tablets to the global effort to defeat LF.
 A decade later, GSK scaled up its efforts by dedicating a new production facility in India to making albendazole.
-In 2011, GSK pledged to expand its donation to WHO with an additional 400 million albendazole tablets each year for deworming of school-age children until 2020.
+And GSK remains committed to continuing to donate albendazole tablets until LF is eliminated as a public health issue.

 You may also like

 Fighting malaria in the lab and on the ground

 Despite progress to fight malaria, millions of people continue to suffer every year.
 The biggest contribution we can make is through our science – researching medicines and vaccines to tackle malaria.

 We work to tackle some of the root causes of disease and contribute to healthier communities around the world